Close

 II.
 Observation Component

-After successful completion of the knowledge component, the RRT will advance to review the skill under the direction of certified clinician.
+After successful completion of the knowledge component, the RT will advance to review the skill under the direction of certified clinician.
 The intent of this portion of the program is to provide a safe setting for the review of the skill and competencies required in order to be successful in performing the procedure on a patient.
 An estimate of the time required to complete this portion should be described.

 III.
 Demonstration Component